Sussy-OS/LRA-Community-Edition/Examples/Scarves/README.md

 # How to create a custom Scarf
-In the /Documents/LRA/Scarves directory create a new text file and name it the name you want the scarf to be
+Navigate to your documents folder > LRA > Scarves and create a new text document.
+Name it the name you wish the scarf to have.

+This is the layout for a custom scarf:
 ```
 #LRTran Scarf File
 [Hex color], [opacity]